 How to Use This Medicine

-- Blow your nose to clear your nostrils.
+- Before using the medicine, gently blow your nose to clear the nostrils.

-- Shake the medicine well just before using.
+- Shake the bottle gently before each use.

 If a dose is missed: